actionschnitzel/PiGro-Aid-/README.md

 PiGro does many commands that have to be entered via the terminal with one or two clicks of a button.

 PiGro – Just Click It!
 Is based on Python's Tkinter module.
 Due to its greatly reduced LXDE/PIXEL desktop, Raspberry Pi OS lacks some setting options.
 Pigro centralizes all important settings for the Raspberry Pi desktop and adds a GUI for overclocking to the desktop.

 ---
+# :dart: Next Update / To-Do

+- [ ] Restore Default Panel
+- [ ] Restart DE & WM
+- [ ] Update-Alternatives
+- [ ] Dark Theme (Default) / Light Theme (PIXEL Colors)
+- [ ] Code Clean Up

+---